Suzanne Somers, fitness icon and star of "Three's Company," dies at age 76 following cancer battle

 Suzanne Somers, who starred in "Three's Company," and later went on to become an advocate for a healthy lifestyle, has died following a lengthy battle with cancer.

-The actress died Sunday, just one day before her 77th birthday, her publicist R. Couri Hay confirmed to CBS News.
-No further details were immediately provided.
+The actress died early Sunday morning at her home, just one day before her 77th birthday, her publicist R. Couri Hay confirmed to CBS News.

+"Suzanne was surrounded by her loving husband Alan, her son Bruce, and her immediate family," Hay told CBS News in a statement, adding that her family had gathered to celebrate her upcoming birthday.

+"Instead, they will celebrate her extraordinary life, and want to thank her millions of fans and followers who loved her dearly."

 Somers was most famous for her role as Chrissy Snow on the beloved 1970s sitcom "Three's Company."